SJTU-CG-2022/Cubic_Stylization/milestone.md

 Finally we adopt the local-global optimization strategy to obtain such a R*.

 Here λ controls the level of cubeness.
 Although in eq(1) λ is the same for all meshes, but we can make some change so that diffirent parts of the object use different λ and present more artistic styles.
-This feature can be a main direction in our implemention.
+This feature can be a main direction to generate new functions.